actualbudget/docs/docs/getting-started/tips-tricks.md

 :::note
-This only hide data - no data is lost or encrypeted.
+This only hide data - no data is lost or encrypted.
 :::

 To unhide the data, click on the eye icon again.
 This will show the data in